stlab/better-code/better-code/src/chapter-2-contracts.md

 Now, not every contract is as simple as these are, but simplicity is a goal.
 In fact, if you can't write a terse, simple, but _complete_ contract for a component, there's a good chance it's badly designed.
-More on all this in part 2.

-You may have heard that some languages have features to support Design by Contract.
+You may have heard that some languages have features to support “Design by Contract.”
 In general, that means you can write *parts* of your contracts as code, and get some checking at runtime to make sure these contracts are upheld.